-SECTION 7 More information about your monthly premium 16 Section 7.1 There are several ways you can pay your plan premium 16 Section 7.2 Can we change your monthly plan premium during the year?
+SECTION 7 More information about your monthly premium 15 Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you pay your penalty Section 7.2 Can we change your monthly plan premium during the year?
 18 SECTION 8 Please keep your plan membership record up to date 19 Section 8.1 How to help make sure that we have accurate information about you 19 SECTION 9 We protect the privacy of your personal health information 20 Section 9.1 We make sure that your health information is protected 20 SECTION 10 How other insurance works with our plan 20 Section 10.1 Which plan pays first when you have other insurance?
 20